Louisiana

 Separate subsections of the same statute bar operating a drone over a correctional facility without authorization (up to $2,000 and six months on a first offense, escalating on repeat) and interfering with a military installation (fines from $2,000 to $5,000 and up to five years at hard labor).
 Louisiana has recent, concrete reasons to police that airspace: Barksdale Air Force Base near Bossier City, home to a B-52 bomber wing, confirmed multiple waves of unauthorized drones over its flight line between March 9 and March 15, 2026, prompting a shelter-in-place order and an active federal investigation.
 That incident involved a federal military installation, not a civilian prosecution under R.S.
 14:337, but it illustrates why Louisiana lawmakers keep tightening the targeted-facility statute.

-A 2025 amendment added a subsection giving a law enforcement officer or agency express authority to take "reasonable and necessary mitigation measures," including detection, tracking, jamming, hacking, or physical capture, against a drone when there is reasonable suspicion the aircraft is involved in criminal activity or poses an imminent threat to public safety.
+A 2025 amendment added a subsection giving a law enforcement officer or agency express authority to take "reasonable and necessary mitigation measures," including detection, tracking, jamming, hacking, or physical capture, against a drone when there is reasonable suspicion the aircraft is involved in criminal activity, poses an imminent threat to public safety, or is otherwise operating in violation of state or federal law.
 That authority belongs to police, not to the facility owner or a private citizen who spots a drone overhead.

 Does Louisiana Require a Warrant Before Police Fly a Drone Over My Property?